Criminal record checks for working abroad

 If an employer overseas asks you for a criminal record check before starting a job, and that country accepts an AccessNI certificate, you can apply for an AccessNI basic check.

-This check discloses any unspent convictions in the United Kingdom (offences that are not spent under the Rehabilitation of Offenders (NI) Order 1978).
+This check discloses any unspent convictions in the United Kingdom (offences that aren't spent under the Rehabilitation of Offenders (NI) Order 1978).

-You cannot apply for a standard or enhanced check.
-These are higher level checks.
+An individual cannot apply for a standard or enhanced check.
+Only umbrella bodies and registered bodies can apply for these checks.

 Apostille or legalised document for working or studying abroad